faciam-dev/gcfm/README.md

 ### CI Drift Check

 1. Push PR → GitHub Action runs `fieldctl db migrate` and `fieldctl apply` before executing **fieldctl diff**.
+These steps ensure the temporary database schema matches the registry file.
-2. If diff exists, PR is marked ❌ and sticky comment shows the delta.
+2. If diff exists, PR is marked ❌ and a sticky comment shows the delta.

 #### Local
 ```bash